Felony Disenfranchisement: The Basics

 But 6.1 million American citizens can't vote due to a felony conviction.
 77% are released, and living in their communities.

-Florida, which disenfranchises 14% of its entire adult population, or 1.6 million citizens, is in a class by itself.
+Florida, which disenfranchises 10.4% of its entire adult population, or 1.6 million citizens, is in a class by itself.
+It disenfranchises for life, for all felonies.

 Both the Geneva Convention and the UN Declaration of Human Rights both define VOTING as a fundamental human right.